Litlyx/litlyx/docs/docs/intro.md

 Lit.init('project_id');
 ```

+---

 ## Why Choose LitLyx?

-With LitLyx, you gain several advantages:
+Litlyx have transparency at his core.
+We are `Open-Source`, so you can inspect our code, in his entirety and see what happen behind the scene.

+### Our clients love it for this stuffs👇

-- **Efficiency**: Setup in less than a minute.
+- **Fast**: Setup in less than a minute.
-- **Real-Time Data**: Real-time feedback on user interactions & website performance.
+- **Real-Time**: Real-time feedback on user interactions & website performance.
-- **Scalability**: Built to handle from small projects to large-scale applications.
+- **Lightweight**: less than 4 KB lib size.
 - **User-Friendly**: Designed with simplicity in mind.
-- **Zero-waste**: Designed to be less than 4 KB.
-- **Open-source**: LitLyx is Open-Source.

 ### Enhance your website or app with LitLyx today! 🔥